About the service and what to expect

 Read more about the Mental Health Support Coordinator Service here.

-For more information and to discuss accessing support that is right for you please call 0808 196 1768 to speak to a friendly member of our Central Access Point team.
+For more information and to discuss accessing support from Brighton Women's Centre, please call 0808 196 1768 to speak to a member of our Central Access Point team.
 Alternatively, if you would prefer, you can arrange a callback.

 22 Richmond Place